jerrybopara/nextjs-jerry/README.md

-The app should now be up and running at http://localhost:3000 🚀 The app should now be up and running at http://localhost:3000 🚀
+The app should now be up and running at http://localhost:3000 🚀 The app should now be up and running at http://localhost:3000 🚀 The app should now be up and running at http://localhost:3000 🚀 The app should now be up and running at http://localhost:3000 🚀